-Interestingly, calcium seems to be in fifth place wherever it goes: It is the 5th most abundant element by mass in the Earth’s crust (after oxygen, silicon, aluminium and iron);
+Interestingly, calcium seems to be in fifth place wherever it goes: It is the 5th most abundant element by mass in the Earth’s crust (after oxygen, silicon, aluminum and iron);

 In its unalloyed elemental state, calcium is a soft, silvery-white alkaline earth metal.
 It is necessary to note, however, that calcium is never found in this isolated state in nature, but endures instead in compounds.

 Calcium compounds can be obtained in a variety of minerals, including limestone (Calcium carbonate), gypsum (Calcium sulfate) and fluorite (Calcium fluoride), according to Chemicool.